Theemim/GeckoPrefsExporter/README.md

 [GPE] numPrefsForExport:    3171
 ```

-Every version checked in here *should* be functional and *should* be bug free.
+Every version checked in here *should* be functional.
+If you run into any problems please let me know.

 [Getting Started](https://github.com/Theemim/GeckoPrefsExporter/wiki)